UML Use Case Diagram Example. Registration System

 This sample shows the work of the taxi service and is used by taxi stations, by airports, in the tourism field and delivery service.

-Create your own flow charts of computer or network system account processing using the ConceptDraw DIAGRAM diagramming and vector drawing software extended with the Cross-Functional Flowcharts solution from the Business Processes area of ConceptDraw Solution Park.
+This sample shows the Audit Process Flowchart.
+It was created in ConceptDraw DIAGRAM diagramming and vector drawing software using the Flowcharts solution from the Diagrams area of ConceptDraw Solution Park.

 The Audit Flowcharts are widely used in the financial management, accounting, money management and in many others fields.

 Event-Driven Process Chain Diagrams for improvement throughout an organisation.

 ConceptDraw DIAGRAM - business process mapping software that reduces the time needed to create a business process model.